 Explaining eGFR and the Risk Equation

-Our new online referral pathway tool for primary care providers helps you determine the best course of action for your patient and know when a referral to Manitoba Renal Program is necessary.
+Our new online referral pathway tool for primary-care providers helps you determine the best course of action for your patient and know when a referral to the Manitoba Renal Program is necessary.
 Here is some additional info to better understand the pathways and eGFR based risk prediction.

 - Automatic estimated Glomerular Filtration Rate (eGFR) reporting was introduced in Manitoba in 2010 per Canadian Society of Nephrology guidelines to assist practitioners in the early identification of chronic kidney disease (CKD).

-- eGFR <30 ml/min adequately predicts increased patient risk RISK for End Stage Renal Disease (ESRD).
-However, it is recognized that in patients with milder degrees of CKD, with eGFR. >30 ml/min, it alone is often insufficient to predict the RISK of progression to ESRD.
+- eGFR <30 ml/min adequately predicts increased patient risk for End-Stage Renal Disease (ESRD).
+However, it is recognized that in patients with milder degrees of CKD, with eGFR. >30 ml/min, it alone is often insufficient to predict the risk of progression to ESRD.

-- Newer recommendations from the Kidney Dialysis Improving Global Outcomes (KDIGO) group in 2012 endorse predicting CKD progression risk to guide decisions for testing and treatment of CKD complications.
+- Recommendations from the Kidney Dialysis Improving Global Outcomes (KDIGO) group in 2012 endorse predicting CKD progression risk to guide decisions for testing and treatment of CKD complications.